ssenmosip/mosip-temp-documentation/Tester-Documentation.md

 The purpose of System Integration testing is to test a set of logically related components in a business like scenario.
 Integrating the Registration Processor with other modules in MOSIP for example Kernel for Cryptography , Registration packet from Registration client etc. To ensure Registration Processor able to work as intended.

 ## 6.16 End to End Testing
-The process of this to Test the MOSIP as a system like by considering the real deployment, we create test scenarios  which starts by Pre-registration demo data will consumed by Regclient  creating a packet an upload the packet to registration processor to process the UIN.
-The Tet Scenarios will be cover with positive and negative end to end flow
+The process of this to Test the MOSIP as a system like by considering the real deployment, we create test scenarios  which starts by Pre-registration demo data will consumed by Registration client and then create a packet to upload in registration processor.
+Registration Processor will do Virus Scan,Integrity check,structural validation,OSI Validation,Demo Dedupe and finally do bio Dedupe post successful of the before stages the UIN will be created .
+Our Test Scenarios will be cover with positive and negative on the end to end flow .